material-components/material-components-web/packages/mdc-fab/README.md

 Mixin | Description
 --- | ---
 `mdc-fab-accessible($container-color)` | Changes the FAB's container color to the given color, and updates the FAB's ink and ripple color to meet accessibility standards.
 `mdc-fab-extended-fluid` | Makes the Extended FAB fluid to container, such as screen width or the layout grid.
+Exposed as a mixin to support use within `@media` queries.

 #### Advanced Sass Mixins